 - to give historians of medicine, literary and linguistic scholars, and cultural historians access to these important vernacular syntheses of learned medical and herbal knowledge in the later Middle Ages;

 - to facilitate and encourage collaboration among scholars around the world who are working on Daniel’s writings, language, and cultural contexts.
+For one such collaboration by project members, see Henry Daniel and the Rise of Middle English Medical Writing (University of Toronto Press, 2022).

 Page header image: London, British Library, Sloane MS 7, f.
 59v.